Bookmark Print Page

 In compliance with the Illinois School Code (Chapter 122, Para 27-8,1) and the rules and regulations of the Illinois Department of Public Health for immunization (Statutory Authority, Chapter 111-1/2, par.
 11.11 and 11.12, Illinois Revised Statutes, 1977), the following procedures will be required of all students:

-1. Students entering the ninth grade, as well as new/transfer students, must submit proof of a physical examination with required immunizations.
+1. Students entering the 9th grade, as well as new/transfer students, must submit proof of a physical examination with required immunizations.
 Proof of this physical examination and immunization record must be submitted on the required state form.
 The physical examination must have been completed within one year prior to the first day of school.
-STUDENTS WILL NOT BE ALLOWED TO START SCHOOL WITHOUT A CURRENT PHYSICAL EXAM.

 Athletics requires an annual physical exam for participation in sports.

-Parents will be informed that if there is any physical disability or health problem, the student will not be excused from physical education without a doctor’s notice or the updated health report on file.
+Parents will inform the Health Office if there is any physical disability or health problem, the student will not be excused from physical education without a doctor’s notice or the updated health report on file.

 2. Parent/Guardian will be notified in writing prior to the date when the student’s immunization no longer meets state guidelines.